 from the markers I shot that day.
 All these background photos I keep in a separate folder.

-would be best.
+be best.
 You need not photograph the cemetery starting with the original Section and working to the latest.
-Start
+Start anywhere.

-anywhere.
 Pick something that contains about 200 markers and make that one day's photos.
-If there is a map of that Section,
+If there is a map of that Section, plan your

-the first marker photographed.
-I don't enter the entire inscription just the surname or something to identify that it is the start
+first marker photographed.
+I don't enter the entire inscription just the surname or something to identify that it is the start of a

-of a Row.
+Row.
 When I get to the last marker in that Row, I enter the surname or something to identify that last marker.
-I move
+I move over to

-over to the next Row and note which is the last (first photo) in that row.
-I proceed down the odd numbered Rows and up the
+the next Row and note which is the last (first photo) in that row.
+I proceed down the odd numbered Rows and up the even

 Some markers require two, three or four photos.
 If the marker and all its inscriptions cannot be included in one photo then it